Mildew Stain Removal - Cleaning Mildew From Surfaces

 Hint: You may want to allow the fabric to soak in the laundry detergent/bleach water inside the washing machine for thirty minutes during the cycle for really tough mildew stains.

-Step 3b: If your fabric care label states only color bleach is allowed then you should soak the fabric in a solution of color (or oxygen) bleach and hot water for at least half an hour, and then launder as usual.
+Step 3b: If your fabric care label states only color safe bleach is allowed then you should soak the fabric in a solution of oxygen bleach and hot water for at least half an hour, and then launder as usual.

-Hint: Make sure the mildew stain is gone after washing, but before you place in the dryer or you may set the stain.
+Hint: Make sure the spot is gone after washing, but before you place in the dryer or you may set it.

 The following tips are for really stubborn mildew stains on fabric:

-Step 4: Blot hydrogen peroxide onto the mildew stained fabric, then rinse and relaunder.
+Step 4: Blot hydrogen peroxide onto the fabric, then rinse and relaunder.

 Step 5: Take the stained fabric out to dry in the sunlight.

-Hint: Sunlight is a natural bleaching agent and can both stop the growth of mildew and also, sometimes, bleach away mildew stains.
+Hint: Sunlight is a natural bleaching agent and can both stop the growth of mildew and also, sometimes, bleach away the spots.

 Step 1: Vacuum up as much of the mildew as possible.